DanielOaks/GodotResponseSystem/README.md

 	- Named true/false check, and are used when creating rules.
 Criteria can be calculated once and then used by multiple rules.
 	- Example: The criterion `PlayerNearby` is true if `playerDistance < 300`.
 - **Rules.**
-	- These are the main things that `GRS` evaluates.
+	- These are the main things `GRS` evaluates.
-	- A rule includes one or more criteria to match, and the response(s) to trigger as a result.
+	- Contains one or more criteria to match, and the response(s) to trigger as a result.
 - **Responses.**
 	- Responses take a rule and... define how an entity should respond to that rule!
 These include the lines of text to say, actions to take, and more.